Sandy6003/Cli-Calculator/README.md

 then using if statements :
                           (i). choice is not in range we print invalid input and we give continue for continuing the statement .
-                          (ii). choice is last one (in menu it is exit option) then giving an thank u message and give break for breaking the statement . now we give two inputs which the code takes them dynamically . using ifelif statement we write choices and write operation for each one . finally we call the main function .
+                          (ii). choice is last one (in menu it is exit option) then giving an thank u message and give break for breaking the statement . now we give two inputs which we take dynamically . using ifelif statement we write choices and write operation for each one . finally we call the main function .